johnpeart/johnpeart.github.io/src/posts/blogpost/2025-06-10-allying-is-a-verb-not-a-noun.md

 	</figcaption>
 </figure>

-To understand that, you need to know that back in 1969, at a bar in New York City called the Stonewall Inn, police tried to raid an LGBT+ bar.
+To understand that, you need to know that back in 1969, in New York City, police tried to raid an LGBT+ bar called the Stonewall Inn.

 The patrons of that bar decided that "enough was enough".
 The events that followed kicked off what we know as pride today.